compsys-progtools/spring2024/syllabus/badge_calc.md

     - 9
     - event
 *   - Early bird
-    - 6 review + practice submitted by 2/19
+    - 6 review + practice submitted by 2/15
     - 9
     - event
 *   - Descriptive commits
     - all commits in KWL repo and build repos after penalty free zone have descriptive commit messages (not GitHub default or nonsense)
     - 9
     - event
+*   - Curiosity
+    - at least 10 experience reports have questions on time (before notes posted in evenings)
+    - 9
+    - event
 *   - Community Star
     - 10 community badges
     - 18
     - auto
+*   - Hack the course
+    - an explore or build that contributes to the course oss/website
+    - 18
+    - event
 ```

 Auto bonuses will be calculated from your other list of badges.
 Event bonuses will be logged in your KWL repo, where you get instructions when you meet the criteria.